MolecularBioinformatics/VisProPhyl/README.md

 `venn` can create Venn diagrams.
 There is no direct integration with the other tools in this package, but it may serve useful for your own custom workflows.

+`sample_taxids` can be used to randomly sample taxids from a file of taxids, and write these out to a heatmap configuration file.
+Rerunning the heatmap step of phylogenetics will then redraw the heatmap with sampled taxids.

 Utilities
 ---------